Armed with the 7-day Flexi Eurail Pass, we set out to explore 6 countries over 14 days, for less than S$1.8k.

 A huge part of rail travel is the experience of being in the train itself.
 Day trains offer some of the most scenic views and sleeper trains help save time especially when your journey is going to be half your day.
 Imagine going to bed in one country and waking up in another!

-This itinerary suggests taking day trains as the most economical option but if you’re short on time and willing to splurge a little (these can cost quite a bit more than a night in a hostel), we’d definitely recommend experiencing one.
+This Europe itinerary suggests taking day trains as the most economical option but if you’re short on time and willing to splurge a little (these can cost quite a bit more than a night in a hostel), we’d definitely recommend experiencing one.

 For more on the Eurail Pass, check out our Eurail Pass Guide.